Best Time to Use a Sauna: Morning vs Night (Which Is Better?)

 A morning session feels completely different from an evening one.

-one might work far better than the other.
+And depending on your routine, one might work far better than the other.

 Quick Answer: Morning vs Night Sauna